Why Canada Failed the ‘Ben Franklin Challenge’ in 1776

 July 4th is around the corner and you may be wondering why Canada is not a part of this celebration.
 If you were living in the time of Benjamin Franklin, it would have appeared in all likelihood that Canada was most certainly going to be a 14th member of the 13 colonies that united to declare independence from the British Empire… but something happened and history unfolding in another manner.

 This may be a difficult story to hear for many Americans, Europeans and especially Canadians.
-This difficulty is due in large measure to fact that hate for the USA is at an all-time high with the consensus having arrive to the conclusion that the republic was nothing but a hypocritical nation built upon slavery and empire from day one and that it is the sole heir to the British Empire that “disappeared” from politics in 1945.
-In Canada, it is a bit more difficult as a century of propaganda and social engineering has crafted generations of Canadians to believe that their greatest victory and identity is that “we’re not American”!
+This difficulty is due in large measure to fact that hate for the USA is at an all-time high with the consensus that the republic was never anything more than a hypocritical nation built upon slavery and empire from day one and that it is the sole heir to the British Empire that “disappeared” from politics in 1945.
+In Canada, it is a bit more difficult as a century of propaganda and social engineering has crafted generations of Canadians who believe that their greatest victory and claim to any national identity is that… “we’re not American”!

 Now as I outlined in my Missed Chance of 1867, and the Real Story of the Alaska Purchase, the original founding of Canada on July 1st, 1867 was designed by British Geopoliticians for the explicit purpose of keeping Canada locked into the British Empire as a wedge separating the potential U.S./Russia alliance that had the power of breaking the system of empire forever.
 During this 1863-1867 period, Canada’s pro-Lincoln statesmen under the influence of Les Rouges in Quebec and Isaac Buchanan in Ontario had lost their grip on power and the nation lost a vital chance of becoming a participant in a new world of win-win cooperation, rail and industrial growth outside of systems of empire.